ersatzavian/LPS25H/README.md

 The [LPS25H](http://www.st.com/web/en/resource/technical/document/datasheet/DM00066332.pdf) is a MEMS absolute pressure sensor.
 This sensor features a large functional range (260-1260hPa) and internal averaging for improved precision.

-The LPS25HTR can interface over I&sup2;C or SPI.
+The LPS25H can interface over I&sup2;C or SPI.
 This class addresses only I&sup2;C for the time being.

 **To add this library to your project, add** `#require "LPS25H.class.nut:1.0.0"` **to the top of your device code**

 ## Hardware

-The LPS25H should be connected as follows:
+To use the LPS25H, connect the I2C interface to any of the imp's I2C Interfaces.
+To see which pins can act as an I2C interface, see the [imp pin mux](https://electricimp.com/docs/hardware/imp/pinmux/) on the Electric Imp Developer Center.

+The LPS25H Interrupt Pin behavior can be configured through this class.
+The corresponding pin on the imp and associated callback are not configured or managed through this class.
+To use the interrupt pin:

+- Connect the LPS25H's "INT1" pin to an imp pin
+- Configure the imp pin connected to INT1 as a DIGITAL_IN with your desired callback function
+- Use the methods in this class to configure the interrupt behavior as needed

 ![LPS25H Circuit](./circuit.png)